charleshorzz/react-native-workshop-expense-tracker-boilerplate/README.md

   }, [rotationAnimation]);
 ```

-To implement animation in HomeScreen, open `index.tsx` and add the animation function
+Animation is already added in HomeScreen, open `index.tsx` and play around the animation function

 ```bash
 // ============== ANIMATION ==============